jesuswrivas/jesuswrivas/README.md

-### RoR Developer
+### Fullstack Developer

 Greetings, visitor,

-I'm Jesus Rivas, an Electrical Engineer with passion for technology.
-I've earned my stripes as Technology and Automation Specialist in the mining industry of Peru: Haul trucks, Giant Shovels, Drilling Rigs, you name it.

-Currently, I'm seeking new challenges as a Junior Developer.
-I've got the fundamentals covered (HTML, CSS, JS, Git, OOP Principles, TDD..., etc.), Ruby, RoR, and have experience testing units using RSPEC and deployments on a Linode server.
-My knowledge extends to databases such as MySQL, PostgreSQL, Windows SQL Server, and managing Linux servers.
-Additionally, throughout my EE career, I've acquired skills in Python, MATLAB, Pascal, VB, and PLC's.
+I am an Electrical Engineer, Business Consultant, and Developer with passion for technology and experience designing and developing web applications from concept to deployment.
+Currently, at TAPCS LLC, I build apps using Astro, Next.js, Tailwind, Ruby on Rails, and Laravel, leveraging my strong frontend skills with tools like Tailwind, Bootstrap, Livewire, and React to create responsive and user-friendly interfaces.

+Previously, I worked in automation and engineering roles, programming PLCs, developing Python scripts, and managing Linux servers.
+My skills include frontend and backend development, REST APIs, SQL databases, cloud deployments, and eCommerce solutions.
 I am a seasoned professional with good judgment and strong soft skills, ready to tackle any challenge.